-'Frasier' Star John Mahoney Dies at 77
+'Frasier' Star John Mahoney Dies At 77

 Actor John Mahoney, best-known for his portrayal of the grouchy and sharp-witted father of the title character in the TV show Frasier, died Sunday.
 He was 77.